A Large Collection of Real-world Pediatric Sleep Studies: Methods

 Sleep studies were annotated in real time by technicians at the time of the study, and then were staged and scored by a second technician after the study was completed.
 Technicians annotated studies using a combination of free-form text entries and selections within Natus Sleepworks.
 Technicians tried to identify all events of interest, however each technician may have their own style of text annotation.
 Due to the variability in sleep stages in children, NCH does not use automatic scoring of sleep stages.
 All sleep stages were manually scored by a technician and then verified or changed by a physician board certified in sleep medicine.

 Sleep studies were manually downloaded and converted to EDF+ format between May 2019 and Feb.
 2020 using Natus Sleepworks version 9.
 Any gaps in the time-series data were padded with zeros as part of the conversion.
-The specific acquisition equipment, setup, and montage are variable between studies.
+The specific acquisition equipment, setup, and montage all followed standard care protocol at NCH.
+While changes may have been made to some studies, the NCH protocol for PSG is in accordance with the rules and technical specifications recommended by the American Academy of Sleep Medicine \cite{berry_aasm_2017, berry_aasm_2018}.
 Standard channel names are used and documented in the header of the EDF files, allowing inference of the montage.